biothings/biothings_explorer/docs/README-useful-info-for-devs.md

 [Old Translator guidance](https://docs.google.com/document/d/1_a4gE_lY-2oZTrdFMtaZ_pxqNgd-x_1ZYI7hRGfFjng/edit) on how to query the ARS

+## Translator tools

+* [SRI Node Normalizer](https://smart-api.info/ui/400f7c11028ff36f460af4ea85dc72f5): used to find equivalent IDs / node-category for an ID
+* [Name Resolver](https://smart-api.info/ui/9995fed757acd034ef099dbb483c4c82): used to find IDs for a concept, or find the human-readable name for an ID

 ## SmartAPI registry

 How to link to a specific SmartAPI Registration ID like Service Provider TRAPI's: use _id.
 Example: https://smart-api.info/registry?q=_id:36f82f05705c317bac17ddae3a0ea2f0